 (Book on Darwin is banned in Malaysia.
 What is the criteria to ban a book?
-What constitute a great endangerment of public harmony?
+What constitutes a great endangerment of public harmony?
 It gets rather ugly when a book is banned just because it goes against one’s personal values and beliefs.
 Cartoon source: http://www.incidentalcomics.com)

-Still saying that the implementation of hudud will not impact the non Muslims?
+Still, saying that the implementation of hudud will not impact the non-Muslims?
 Well, think again.

 This little revelation hardly made front page but it had left me with mixed feelings:-

 According to the Home Ministry’s website, there are a total of 1,532 banned publications, with the most recent publication to face the government’s wrath being, inexplicably, a comic entitled Ultraman: The Ultra Power.

 While the very act of banning books cannot possibly be justified, there is another trend that makes even less sense.
 There appears to be certain books that are banned only in the Malay language, while there are no restrictions whatsoever on their English versions.

 One such example is the seminal book, The Origin of Species by Charles Darwin, which is available for sale at many bookstores in Malaysia.
 However, its Malay translation, Asal-usul Spesies, is listed as a banned book under the Printing Presses and Publications Act 1982.

 Charles Darwin’s famous book is not the only publication to suffer such a fate.
 One other example is Karen Armstrong’s Islam: A Short History, which is freely available at bookstores and university libraries in Malaysia, while Sepintas Sejarah Islam, the Malay translation, is also listed as a banned book.

 In the last Parliamentary session, I submitted a question on The Origin of Species, enquiring why the Malay translation of the book is banned while the English version is allowed.